-Berkeley offers an innovative, interdisciplinary undergraduate program leading to a BA in Film.
-This rich and diverse program offers rigorous engagement with the entire culture of moving-images in the larger context of humanistic studies, teaching students to think historically, theoretically and analytically about a wide range of cinematic and para-cinematic forms.
+Berkeley offers an innovative, interdisciplinary undergraduate program leading to a BA in Film & Media.
+This rich and diverse program offers rigorous engagement with the entire culture of moving-images in the larger context of humanistic studies, teaching students to think historically, theoretically, and analytically about a wide range of cinematic and para-cinematic forms.
 At the same time, it encourages students to look at moving-images from the vantage point of other disciplines.

 Graduate School and Job Opportunities

 The strong emphasis in the Film program on writing skills, analytic skills, historical knowledge, and the acquisition of foreign languages prepares our students not only in the area of film, but also in business, law, and the arts and humanities in general.
 Graduates of this program find success in many areas with many students pursuing graduate school in film or the humanities, others entering Law School or MBA programs, and others finding exciting work in media.
 All acquire a high level of visual literacy, analytic ability, and writing skill.

 Students interested in graduate school are encouraged to use the Step by Step Guide published by the College of Letters and Science.

 Specific film-related careers for which we prepare students in the major include: film archivist, film historian, film editor, film critic, production assistant, and independent filmmaker.